-Aristocratic, cosmopolitan, with a rich history and great naval tradition, Hydra is one of the most famous and popular islands of the Saronic Gulf.
-Built amphitheatrically on two rocky hills around the port, the city of Hydra is considered a shining example of Greek island aesthetics and is protected by the Tax Office of Byzantine Antiquities as a traditional settlement.
+Aristocratic, cosmopolitan, with a rich history and great naval tradition, Hydra island is one of the most famous and popular of the Saronic islands.
+Built amphitheatrically on two rocky hills around Hydra harbour, Hydra town is considered a shining example of Greek island aesthetics and is protected by the Tax Office of Byzantine Antiquities as a traditional settlement.

-The island of Hydra belongs to the Saronic complex of islands in Greece.
+The island of Hydra belongs to the Saronic islands in Greece.
 It is located in the Aegean Sea between the Myrtoan Sea and the Argolic Gulf.
 It is separated from the Peloponnese by a narrow strip of water.
-In ancient times, the island was known as ‘Hydrea’, which is a direct reference to the natural springs that are found on the island.
+In ancient times, the island was known as ‘Hydrea,’ which is a direct reference to the natural springs that are found on the island.

 How do you get to Hydra island?

-We’ve already mentioned that the island of Hydra is located relatively close to the Greek capital, however exactly how far is Hydra from Athens?
+We’ve already mentioned that Hydra island is located relatively close to the Greek capital; however, exactly how far is Hydra town from Athens?

 Things to do on Hydra island

 Hydra - credits: pixabay.com